livingearth-system/livingearth-system.github.io/our-projects-2/index.md

 layout: our-projects

 header: "About"
-headerTop: "Living Earth Projects"
+headerTop: "Living Earth"
-title: "Living Earth has been developed through a series of local to continental-scale projects, with these contributing to the development of the global approach to land monitoring and/or future planning of landscapes."
+title: "Living Earth Projects"
-subtitle: "Living Earth"
+subtitle: "Living Earth has been developed through a series of local to continental-scale projects, with these contributing to the development of the global approach to land monitoring and/or future planning of landscapes.h"
 image: "/assets/img/heading/dea_landcover_murray_hres.png"
 background: "#252C0B"
 nocontact: true